Mari Illustrious Makinami: Legacy

-Mari has been used for merchandising items, including dolls, action figures, plush toys, Nendoroids, pins, and a variety of collectible models.
+Mari has been used for merchandising items, including dolls, action figures, Nendoroids, pins, and a variety of collectible models.
 Clothing lines and articles of clothing were produced with the character, including sweatshirts, bags, kimonos, jerseys, replica clothing, boots and underwear.
-Other merchandise included glasses, necklaces, jewelry, lighters, iPhone stickers, coffee, alcohol and other drinks.
+Other merchandise included glasses, necklaces, jewellery, lighters, iPhone stickers, coffee, alcohol and other drinks.
 Mari's glasses were particularly popular.

 A life-size reproduction of the character was displayed at Fuji-Q HighLand amusement park in 2011 with other Evangelion-themed installations.
 Her picture appeared the following year on buses in Hakone, near the series' fictional Tokyo-3.
 In the same city, Panasonic installed electric-vehicle charging stations in 2013 with her picture and those of other characters from the Rebuild of Evangelion.
 The interactive attraction "Evangelion The Real 4D" was unveiled in 2016 to commemorate the original series' twentieth anniversary, recreating the battle against the tenth Angel from Mari's point of view.
 "Evangelion The Flight", a ride with seats covered by a screen showing a sightseeing trip to Mount Fuji guided by Mari, was announced in 2020.
 For the last chapter of Rebuild, one million copies of two A4 posters of Mari and Kaworu were distributed to Japanese cinemas in June 2021.

 Mari, Rei and Asuka became popular cosplay characters.
 A number of celebrities have cosplayed her, including idol Jurina Matsui, former member of the group AKB48, Airi Shimizu, singer Shoko Nakagawa, First Summer Uika, Tenka Hashimoto, Mea Shimotsuki, Ayana Tsubaki and actress Natsuki Kato.
 In 2010, in conjunction with the Blu-ray release of You Can (Not) Advance, a cosplayer dressed as Mari appeared at the Animate's store in Tokyo's Akihabara district.
 The song "365 no march", which Mari hummed in her introductory scene, again became popular.
 D.Va's character in Overwatch has been compared to Mari; critics noted that D.Va also owns a pink robot, an armed drone known as Meka.
 There is also a reference to Mari in an episode of Wotakoi: Love is Hard for Otaku.